dracula/draculatheme.com/blog/quick-question-slack-or-discord.md

 ---
 title: "Quick Question...
 Slack Or Discord?"
-excerpt: "I've been thinking about creating a Dracula Community for a long time."
+excerpt: "I've been thinking about creating a Dracula Community for a long time.
+But I want to make sure we pick the best platform, that's why I need your help."
 createdAt: "2021-06-02"
 updatedAt: "2022-01-14"
 author: